elixir-lsp/vscode-elixir-ls/ISSUE_TEMPLATE.md

 - [ ] Restart your editor (which will restart ElixirLS) sometimes fixes issues
 - [ ] Stop your editor, remove the entire `.elixir_ls` directory, then restart your editor
-  - NOTE: This will cause you to have to re-run the entire dialyzer build

 ### Crash report template